-Norfolk Public Schools (NPS) is committed to working with students and parents/guardians to provide a framework that supports consistent and regular attendance for all children, Pre-K through grade 12.
-We strive to make daily attendance a priority - students arriving to school on-time and remaining in school until dismissal.
-For our middle and high school students, that means attending every class, every day!
-We value the education of our students, recognizing the relationship between regular attendance and student achievement, and we strive to partner with our families to ensure that whenever possible, their children attend school.
-Attending school everyday matters!
+Norfolk Public Schools (NPS) is committed to working with students and parents/guardians to provide a framework that supports consistent and regular attendance for all children, Pre-K through Grade 12.
+We know that missing just 2 days per month can affect students' academic success, so we strive to prioritize daily attendance - students arriving at school on time and remaining there until dismissal.
+For our middle and high school students, that means attending every class every day!
+We value the education of our students, recognizing the relationship between regular attendance and student achievement, and we strive to partner with our families to ensure that their children attend school.
+Chronic absenteeism occurs when our students miss more than 10% of the school year for any reason, which is more than 17 absences.
+Chronic absenteeism is one of the nine quality indicators used to determine our schools' accreditation ratings through the Virginia Department of Education.
+Together, we can communicate to all of our stakeholders that attendance counts!